 Salary and Job Outlook

-Although many types of engineers work in the field of renewable energy, electrical engineers specialize in developing the power generation equipment and electricity transmission systems for all types of energy sources.
-The BLS projected that job openings for these engineers would grow by 1% from 2014 to 2024.
-The median annual salary for electrical engineers in May 2015 was $93,010.
+Although many types of engineers work in the field of renewable energy, electrical engineers specialize in developing power generation equipment and electricity transmission systems for all types of energy sources.
+The BLS projected that job openings for electrical engineers would grow by 5% from 2018 to 2028.
+The median annual salary for electrical engineers in May 2018 was $96,640.

 In general, electricians repair and update electricity producing equipment, but some electricians choose career paths that focus on the goals of electricity management.
 Those workers possess the training and knowledge to install energy-saving devices, such as light fixtures that use LED or fluorescent light bulbs.
 Some electricians also maintain larger renewable energy devices, which could include job duties like attaching solar panels to roofs or making repairs on windmill turbines.